Friday the 13th: The Series: Premise

 An antique dealer named Lewis Vendredi (played by R. G. Armstrong; "Vendredi" means "Friday" in French) has made a deal with the Devil to sell cursed antiques out of his shop, "Vendredi's Antiques", in exchange for wealth, magic powers, and immortality.
 In the show's first episode ("The Inheritance"), tired of being merely an obedient puppet for the Devil, Lewis rebels against the Devil and breaks the deal, resulting in him being killed and having his soul claimed by the Devil.

-After Lewis' death, his shop is inherited by his niece, Micki Foster (played by Louise Robey, credited without her first name, as "Robey") and her cousin, Ryan Dallion (played by John D. LeMay).
+After Lewis's death, his shop is inherited by his niece, Micki Foster (played by Louise Robey, credited without her first name, as "Robey") and her cousin, Ryan Dallion (played by John D. LeMay).
 They decide not to keep the store, and sell off many of the cursed antiques before being stopped by Jack Marshak (played by Chris Wiggins).
-Jack was Lewis's childhood friend, a retired stage magician, world-traveller and occultism expert who originally collected many of the antiques for Vendredi before they became cursed.
+Jack was Lewis's childhood friend, a retired stage magician, world traveller, and occultism expert who originally collected many of the antiques for Vendredi before they became cursed.

 The series follows the protagonists as they hunt down the cursed antiques, which are usually in the possession of people who have discovered their magic powers and are unwilling to give them up.
 In some cases the object is in the possession of the one who originally discovers its magic power ("The Inheritance", "What a Mother Wouldn't Do"), while in others (e. g.
 "Tales of the Undead", "A Cup of Time", "Vanity's Mirror", "Read My Lips", "The Mephisto Ring", "The Prisoner") another person has learned of the object's power and obtained it before the object is recovered.
 Since the cursed antiques are completely indestructible, they must be locked away in the antique store's vault designed to magically render the objects inert.
 A manifest, written by Lewis, holds the records of all the cursed objects sold by him.